Select a letter for some words

 Same as , one of Celtic race.

-Of or pertaining to ; conforming to the theories of Keynesianism; -- especially, the term is used to refer to the macroeconomic theories and politico-economic policies proposed by and his followers, especially in regards to their advocacy of governmental action to maintain low unemployment through government spending.
-Keynes's book The General Theory of Employment, Interest, and Money (Macmillan, 1936) had a strong influence on views of the government's role in the economy through the 1970's.
+, the british economist (1883-1946) whose book The General Theory of Employment, Interest, and Money (Macmillan, 1936) had a strong influence on views of the government's role in the economy through the 1970's.
+See .

 Kibed